FAQs - One Year Internship

 Who can enroll for IDMC Institute's (IDMCi) One-year Internship Program?
 Is it just for CEFC members?

 IDMCi is for all Christians who desire to follow Jesus Christ as authentic disciples and desire to be effective disciple-makers in obedience to His Great Commission (Matthew 28:18-20).
 Its predecessor, Evangelical Theological Centre (ETC), was originally started to equip members of CEFC and the Evangelical Free Church denomination in Singapore in discipleship.
 Today, all who desire to be part of the IDMC global movement – to return the church to its disciple-making roots – are welcome to enroll in IDMCi.

 What tracks are offered and do you accept foreign applications?

-- All 3 tracks : Marketplace (MKT), Missions (MSN), Ministry (MIN) and Only Local Singapore based students are accepted for the one-year internship
+- All 3 tracks : Ministry (MIN), Missions (MSN), Marketplace (MKT) and only local Singapore based students are accepted for the one-year internship

-- We accept short term overseas visitors (overseas) if applicants already have the relevant passes to stay in Singapore (Not possible for IDMCi at this stage to apply for foreign student passes)
+- We accept short term overseas visitors (overseas) if applicants already have the relevant passes to stay in Singapore.
+IDMC Institute is currently not able to apply for foreign student passes.

 How much does it cost?